openfisca/openfisca-doc/source/simulate/run-simulation.md

 We noted above that the "axes" are in fact an array of arrays, which allows us to use several axes at once : parallel **or** perpendicular axes.

 Sets of axes in the inner array are "parallel".
 They allow additional variables to be generated in increments.
-For instance (again take careful note of the position of square brackets):
+For instance (again take careful note of the position of the square brackets):

 ```python
 WITH_PARALLEL_AXES = {